apache/activemq-apollo/readme.md

 ## Performance

-Considering Apollo only supports STOMP (a text based protocol) right now, the performance is awesome.
-It has a couple of benchmarks that are useful for getting an idea of it's performance potential.
+Apollo's performance is awesome considering it is the text based protocol Stomp.
+The source distribution includes a couple of benchmarks that are useful for getting an idea of it's performance potential.

+The benchmark clients access the server as follows:

+* Clients and server run on the same machine.

+* Clients access the server using STOMP over TCP.

+* Producers send non-persistent messages

+* Messages contain a 20 byte payload

+* Producers do not wait for a broker ack before sending the next message.

+* Consumers use auto ack.

 The following benchmark results were run on a Mac Pro with: